 A diagnosis of IBS will be made by a General Practitioner (GP) or specialist such as a Gastroenterologist, once a comprehensive medical history has been taken, including the type and duration of symptoms present.

-The cause of IBS is mostly unknown, although dietary factors, stress, genetics, medications such as antibiotics, dysbiosis, bacterial overgrowth and viruses have all been known to play a part.
-More and more evidence is emerging on the link between the gut and brain, known as the gut-brain-axis.
+Evidence is constantly emerging on the link between our gut and brain.
+This is, known as the gut-brain-axis.
 It is also known that some individuals simply are more sensitive than others.
 The enteric nervous system runs the entire length of the digestive system, so if one is out, the other will be triggered.

 IBS affects one in five people; it is increasingly common.